 We collaborate with citizens, non-profits, businesses, city departments and other agencies to empower our citizens, remove blight, increase property values and ultimately strengthen our neighborhoods by returning tax delinquent property back into productive use.

 Visit the view properties page to see the thousands of properties available for acquisition through our programs.
 For more information about each of our programs and the application process, visit our programs page.

-Our Board of Directors meet on the first Thursday of each month at Birmingham City Hall.
+Our Board of Directors meet on the Thursday of each month at Birmingham City Hall.

 3rd Floor Conference Rooms D and E